 January 21, 2015 – City Council held Listening Session #1 on the Takoma Junction Redevelopment.

 November 24, 2014 – City Council discussed community benefits and trade-offs associated with Junction redevelopment in a work session.
 Watch Part 1, and Part 2.
 City Manager’s powerpoint presentation on Community Benefits and Tradeoffs.

-November 18, 2014 – Four finalist developer groups presented their proposals and interacted wth community members at an Open House.
+November 18, 2014 – Four finalists presented their proposals and interacted with community members at an Open House.

 November 3, 2014 – City Council discussed Responses to Clarifying Questions provided by developers in a work session.

 October 10, 2014 – The City transmitted Clarifying Questions (PDF) to the finalist developers.